-- Design and deliver informative and persuasive presentations clearly
+- design, prepare and structure informative and persuasive presentations

-- Evaluate and critique presentations in a detailed and diplomatic way
+- analyze and critique presentations in a detailed and diplomatic way

 In the course, you work on presentations in your own field of study and potentially early stages of your own research.
 You participate in class discussions, complete a number of practice presentations (informative and persuasive) and you demonstrate good critical thinking.
 You also assess your peer’s presentations and participate in a number of exercises to improve your communication skills.

 MA students are not eligible for this course; instead, they should choose ‘Presentation Techniques for Graduate Students and/or ‘Academic Writing for Graduate Students.’

 Full-degree students must register through the application “Indskrivning på enkelte kurser”.